 Gary Hartley Info

-Gary is also the Secretary of the New Zealand RFID Pathfinder Group Inc; an incorporated society of local business seeking to drive the adoption of EPC/RFID technology in New Zealand.
+Gary is also the Secretary of the New Zealand RFID Pathfinder Group Inc; a not-for-profit incorporated society involving NZ based organisations seeking to drive the adoption of EPC/RFID technology in New Zealand.

 [position]General Manager for Sector Development at GS1[/position]